kumahq/kuma/docs/madr/decisions/049-policy-on-namespace.md

 ##### Decision Outcome

 Automatically detect if a policy needs to be exported.
-Backwards compatibility is tricky, but manageable.
-We can introduce this behaviour behind the feature flag.
-This gives users time after the upgrade to make conscious choices on what policies should be exported.
-When the feature flag is switched, Global is going to validate policies against the new enhanced rules.

-TODO: how does the Global behave when policy doesn't pass the validation to be synced to other zones?

 ##### Pros and Cons of introducing `spec.export.mode`, the default is `None`